pac4j/pac4j/documentation/blog/jwks_the_modern_way_to_manage_keys.md

 }
 ```

-There are more information for private certificates (you always find the `d` property).
+You should notice that there are more information for private keys and especially you always find the `d` property in a private key.

+This is really important as you must always be able to distinguish between a public key and a private key.

+> **Because the golden rule remains: you must never publicly disclose a private key.**

 - *Trap #3*

 There is even a new trap with the `alg` property: this is absolutely not a security constraint, it is only a recommendation.

+So you must not be confused by this value and only trust what you have really configured and applied in your code.

-Like for the JWT header where the `alg` key is only informative, you must always rely on what you actually defined and used for encryption/signature.
+This is exactly like for the JWT header where the `alg` key is only informative: trusting it could expose you to the *algorithm confusion* attack.

+You must always rely on what you actually defined and used for encryption/signature.
 You must never rely on what is provided to you from the outside.

-<div class="text-center highlight-blog">JWKS is a modern format to store/manage certificates, but you must never forget the good practices regardless.</div>
+<div class="text-center highlight-blog">JWKS is a modern format to store/manage keys, but you must never forget the good practices regardless.</div>